lotspaih/lotspaih/README.md

 # Mark Lotspaih

 #### 👋 I'm Mark, a continuously learning project manager and systems administrator focused on workflow automation and efficiency.
+I work in K-12 public education where I help manage, support, and integrate educational technology solutions into classroom instruction, remote learning, and district operations.

 ---
 🧰 My Toolbox